 Check out this article to learn about how USDA lenders calculate variable employment income.

-The USDA allows certain adjustments when determining a household’s income.
+The USDA allows certain adjustments when determining a household's income.
 For income considerations, the USDA allows adjustments for full-time students and elderly household members.
-Here’s how it works:

-The USDA also allows deductions for:
+The USDA may also allow deductions for:

 Here are some other forms of income excluded from your household's income limit: